 Next, I poured the final resin layer and allowed it to settle for a few minutes.

-Resin Ocean Wave Lacing Effect
+Resin Ocean Art Lacing Effect

 I filled some of the remaining wood cracks with colored resin and added a small amount of the alcohol ink mixed with resin.